satya164/use-latest-callback/README.md

 ## Usage

-The `useLatestCallback` hook accepts a function as its argument, and returns a function which preserves its reference across renders.
+The `useLatestCallback` hook accepts a function as its argument and returns a function that preserves its reference across renders.

 ```js
 const useLatestCallback = require('use-latest-callback');